jwpincus/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
++ find(4).owner

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
++ The relationship is many to many

 6. Define foreign key, primary key, and schema.
++ primary key is the unique identifier for a table row.
+Foreign key is the primary key to a row in a different table.
+Schema is the 'road map' to how the DB is set up.
 7. Describe the relationship between a foreign key on one table and a primary key on another table.
 8. What are the parts of an HTTP response?
++ determining the route, sending the request to the appropriate controller.
+The model does the things with the database.
+A page is rendered with information from the model and sent to the client

 ### Optional Questions